Makko.ai Glossary

 Animation Generation

-Creating motion sequences using AI or procedural techniques.
+Creating motion sequences from AI systems or procedural techniques.

 Idle Animation